simondaout/Flower2d/src/profiles/README.md

 Python script to plot profiles across InSAR and GPS data and estimate residual ramps.

-To perform a profile, you must at least defined those two classes:
+To perform a profile, you must at least define those two classes:

 Network:
 ============